pozsarzs/modshell/README.md

    modified BSD style license, Copyright (c) 1999-2012 Lukas Gebauer

 #### About

-*ATTENTION!
-The program is still under development, it is not yet suitable for its task.*

 This is a utility that can be used on several operating systems, which can communicate with connected equipment using